-Credit risk is an integral part of many business activities.
-Credit risk is controlled in the Commercial Risk Management and Retail Risk Management divisions.
-In daily business, credit risk is controlled by each business area in coordination with the specific credit risk division based on the powers granted and applying the four-eye principle.
-The rules regarding the powers granted can be found in the Competence and Power Regulation, published on the company intranet website.
+Credit risk is an integral part of many business activities and is controlled in the Commercial Risk Management and Retail Risk Management units.
+In daily business, credit risk is controlled by each business area in coordination with the respective credit risk division on the basis of the authority granted and applying the dual control principle.
+The authority is based on the CRO's respective delegation and approval.

+The regulations governing the authority granted, can be found in the "Competence and Power Regulation".